Very light jet: Production

 The Cessna Citation Mustang was the first production VLJ, first delivered in November 2006, and discontinued in May 2017, and the Cirrus Vision SF50 is the first single-engine production VLJ, beginning deliveries in December 2016.

 Business jet sales suffered due to the late 2000s recession.
 The General Aviation Manufacturers Association reported in November 2010 that third quarter business jet sales were down 20.3% over the same period in 2009, with light jets suffering the most.
 In 2020, business jet deliveries slowed again due to the COVID-19 pandemic, with a 20% decrease over the previous year.
 However, the industry bounced back the following year, in 2021, with a 10% increase over 2020 and a single VLJ delivery more than in 2019.
-The Cessna Mustang is the most-delivered VLJ with 479 total from 2006 through 2017, the Eclipse 500 has the most deliveries in a single year with 161 in 2008, and the Cirrus Vision Jet is the most-delivered since 2018 with 393 in the last five years.
+The Cirrus Vision SF50 is the most-delivered VLJ with 615 total from 2016 through 2024 and most-delivered per year since 2018, and the Eclipse 500 has the most deliveries in a single year with 161 in 2008.